raphaelmansuy/tutorials/23_google_agent_adk.md

 This **intelligent routing** can reduce costs by 40-60% while maintaining response quality for appropriate use cases .

-## **Pro Tip** 💡

-**Monitor your agent's performance metrics continuously**.
-Track response times, resource usage, cache hit rates, and cost per request.
-Use this data to fine-tune your optimization strategies and identify bottlenecks before they impact user experience .

 ## Data Persistence Patterns

 **Long-term data persistence** enables agents to maintain knowledge and context beyond individual sessions :